liquid-collective/liquid-collective-protocol/natspec/AllowlistV1.md

 event SetAllower(address indexed allower)
 ```

-The stored allowee address has been changed
+The stored allower address has been changed